Amy Grant (album)

-Amy Grant is the eponymous debut studio album by then-teenage Christian singer Amy Grant, released in 1977 on Myrrh Records.
+Amy Grant is the debut studio album by Christian singer Amy Grant, released in 1977 on Myrrh Records.
 Three songs from the album made Top Ten Christian radio airplay: "Old Man's Rubble", "Beautiful Music", and "What a Difference You've Made".
 The latter track was made more famous by country singer Ronnie Milsap, as "What a Difference You've Made in My Life".